aidan-duggan/while-gaming/_drafts/clubs.md

 *By providing opportunities for social interaction, diverse game experiences, intellectual stimulation, learning, and support, board game clubs create an environment that appeals to board game enthusiasts and fosters a thriving community of players.*

-Things that stand out for me for Bridge, Structured, Social, Skill Development, Competition and Commu
+Things that stand out for me:
+For Bridge; Structured, Social, Skill Development, Competition and Community.
+For Golf; gameplay, social (opportunities), facilities, community and wellness.
+For Board Games; social, diverse games, intellectual, learning and support

 Next time...
 Does well